ismail545/Cloud-Infrastructure-Demo/README.md

 # Cloud-Infrastructure-Demo
 Demo of a secure, cloud-native web app built with AWS (ECS Fargate, RDS, KMS &amp; SSM), Terraform, Flask, and Auth0.
-Showcases Infrastructure-as-Code, secrets management, authentication, logging/monitoring, and a simple CI/CD pipeline — built quickly to demonstrate skills for the GCHQ Infrastructure Engineering Specialist role.
+Showcases Infrastructure-as-Code, secrets management, authentication, logging/monitoring, and a simple CI/CD pipeline — built quickly to demonstrate skills for IT/Infrastructure Specialist roles.

-Below is a complete README.md you can drop straight into the root of your repository.
-Feel free to tweak wording or add screenshots/diagrams, but it already hits the usual “wow”-points reviewers look for.

 ⸻

 > A two–day proof-of-concept that shows I can design, secure and automate
-> cloud infrastructure – end-to-end – the way an Infrastructure Engineering
+> cloud infrastructure – end-to-end
-> Specialist at **GCHQ** would expect.

 ---